-The upcoming months of April, May & June marked the most preferable wedding dates in India in 2020.
+The upcoming months of April, May & June marked the most preferable wedding dates in India.
 The preparations had begun in full swing and the excitement had started kicking in, it was only until the beginning of February, India was too captured by the pandemic strain of COVID-19, bringing all wedding preparations to a standstill.
 Months of wedding planning and finalising the minute details hit rock bottom and there's not a lot that can be done on the technical side of it.

 After speaking to industry stalwarts across the country and understanding how couples are reacting to the pandemic, everything in the wedding space too is on lockdown and all events have been shifted to being tentative.
 Now, couples who were prepping to tie the knot soon are forced to postpone their celebrations which is certainly unpleasant for them and their families.